 Each challenge follows the design process of inspiration, planning, building, testing, redesigning, and reflecting.
 After watching video introductions, a challenge is chosen.
 The students will need to upload plans, stills, and videos of their work, including written reflections.

 Learn More: Curiosity Machine

 4. DIY Nano

 DIY Nano aims to make nanotechnology understandable for kids.
-It provides projects for kids to experiments with at home.
+It provides projects for kids to experiment with at home.
 There are more than 15 step-by-step activities, each includes a materials list (some items may be more complicated to acquire and messier than others), instructions, and detailed explanations of why they do what they do.